 In 2018, the Commission conducted a consultation process on patient safety and quality improvement in primary health care.
 The Consultation Report – Patient safety and quality improvement in primary health care July 2018 summarises the findings.

-Analysis of the feedback received through the consultation process identified that a majority of respondents were supportive of the Commission developing the National Primary Health Care Safety and Quality Standards.
+Analysis of the feedback received through the consultation process identified that a majority of respondents were supportive of the Commission developing the National Safety and Quality Primary Health Care Standards.
 To this end consultations will commence in May.

 Anyone involved in accessing and/or the delivery of primary health care services is invited to attend a workshop.
 Interested participants may be, but are not limited to primary health care providers, practice managers, patients, carers, policy makers and relevant health service organisations.